 Last Updated on

-Fakarava the perfect place to visit if your dreams contain the following: walking out into some of the clearest waters in the world and be surrounded by harmless reef sharks and giant fish with no other tourists around.
+Fakarava Atoll is the perfect place to visit if your dreams contain the following: walking out into some of the most transparent waters in the world and be surrounded by harmless reef sharks and giant fish with no other tourists around.

 Biking around for an hour and have the road entirely for yourself, have fresh seafood for dinner every day or just sleeping in your hammock to the sound of waves?

 Then you should visit the small Atoll of Fakarava in French Polynesia.
 Personally, for me is this best place I’ve been so far in the world — a paradise with only 837 inhabitants but what feels more like 50 people living here, far out in the south pacific ocean.

 And before I forget, the waters around here are at the UNESCO Biosphere Reserve list of protected areas, so get ready to swim with hundreds of sharks, manta rays, turtles, and even whales if it´s the right season.

 This is also the reason why most you will meet in Fakarava is here for scuba diving.
 National Geographic has claimed that the waters here have the World’s Highest Concentration of Gray Reef Sharks.

 Fakarava is part of the Tuamotu Archipelago, one of the five Archipelagos that make up the country French Polynesia in the South Pacific Ocean.

 Fakarava is, in fact, so are Fakarava, the second largest Atoll in all of French Polynesia.

 The Tuamotu atolls are home to less than 16 000 people which are living across 78 atolls (not all are inhabited) that form the most extensive chain Atolls in the entire world, over an area of 850 square kilometres (328 square miles) almost the same size as western Europe.